This article describes the procedure to register a Datto device.

 6. You will be redirected to the Datto appliance's dashboard.
 You should see a yellow banner stating "No hypervisor connections have been configured yet.
 Please add a connection."
 Follow the steps detailed in this article to configure the connection.
 This step is REQUIRED to have production machine screenshots and for virtualization on Virtual SIRIS.

-Once you have registered your device, follow the Agent Installation Wizard article for instructions to pair protected machines for backup to the Datto appliance.
+Once you have registered your device, if you are setting up a SIRIS or ALTO, follow the Agent Installation Wizard article for instructions to pair protected machines for backup to the Datto appliance.
+For Datto NAS, follow the steps in the Creating a share on a Datto NAS Device article to continue.